Iowa State dominates second half, rolls past Texas 30-7 - WHIZ News

 It was the sixth time in seven games Hall has gone of the 100-yard mark.

+“I may be biased,” receiver Xavier Hutchinson said, “but to me Breece is the best back in college football.”

-Receiver Xavier Hutchinson caught eight passes for Iowa State, totaling 96 yards.
-Hutchinson also threw a 49-yard touchdown pass.
+Hutchinson caught eight passes for Iowa State, totaling 96 yards.
+He also threw a 49-yard touchdown pass.

 Texas (4-5, 2-4) suffered its fourth straight loss, the Longhorns’ worst skid since dropping four in a row in 2010.